Climate and Average Weather Year Round in Guelph Canada

-The warm season lasts for 3.8 months, from May 23 to September 18, with an average daily high temperature above 68°F. The hottest day of the year is July 19, with an average high of 78°F and low of 58°F.
+The warm season lasts for 3.8 months, from May 23 to September 18, with an average daily high temperature above 68°F. The hottest month of the year in Guelph is July, with an average high of 78°F and low of 58°F.

-The cold season lasts for 3.3 months, from December 2 to March 13, with an average daily high temperature below 37°F. The coldest day of the year is January 29, with an average low of 12°F and high of 26°F.
+The cold season lasts for 3.3 months, from December 2 to March 13, with an average daily high temperature below 37°F. The coldest month of the year in Guelph is January, with an average low of 14°F and high of 27°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.